EchoMark: Perceptual Acoustic Environment Transfer with Watermark-Embedded Room Impulse Response: Problem Formulation

-An overview of the proposed EchoMark system is illustrated in Fig.~\ref{fig:overview}.
-EchoMark takes a reverberant signal from the target environment to generate a watermarked RIR, which is then convolved with clean or dereverberated speech for environment transfer.
-During detection, the transferred speech produced by the EchoMark model contains an embedded watermark, along with auxiliary message bits that can be reliably extracted.

-\subsection{Problem Formulation}
+\section{Problem Formulation}

-\paragraph{\circled{1} Natural Reverberant Speech Generation.} Natural reverberant speech can be modeled as the convolution of clean speech with a room impulse response, along with additive noise.
-This process can be represented both in the time domain and in the short-time Fourier transform (STFT) domain using the convolutive transfer function (CTF) model \cite{method-CTF}, which is commonly employed in speech and audio signal processing.
-The formulations are given by:
+{\textbf{Natural Reverberant Signal.}} Natural reverberant speech can be modeled as the convolution of clean speech with a room impulse response, together with additive noise.
+This process can be represented in both the time domain and the time--frequency domain using the convolutive transfer function (CTF) approximation:

-where \(x\), \(y\), \(h\), and \(w\) denote the clean speech, reverberant speech, RIR, and additive noise signals at time index \(n\), respectively. \(X\), \(Y\), \(H\), and \(W\) are their corresponding time-frequency representations at STFT frame \(n'\) and frequency bin \(f\).
-The convolution with the RIR causes the energy of the clean speech to extend across successive frames.
-Note that we will omit the time and frequency index for simplicity in the remainder of this paper.
+where \(X\), \(Y\), \(H\), and \(W\) denote the time--frequency representations of clean speech, reverberant speech, RIR, and additive noise at frame \(t\) and frequency bin \(f\).
+Convolution with the RIR causes the energy of clean speech to spread across successive frames\footnote{We omit time and frequency indices for simplicity later in this paper.}.
+Therefore, we adopt log-scale spectrograms as model input, which better represent the frequency-dependent exponential decay characteristics of RIRs.

-\paragraph{\circled{2} Target RIR Generation with Watermark.} Building on the formulation in \circled{1}, if we can generate an estimated RIR \(\hat{h}\) that preserves the room acoustic characteristics of a target RIR \(h\), then convolving \(\hat{h}\) with clean source speech will yield perceptually consistent environment-transferred audio.
-Considering watermark protection, we have two objectives: to generate the RIR waveform ensuring perceptual similarity and watermark fidelity.
-The generation process is formulated as:
+{\textbf{Watermarked RIR Generation.}} The task of EchoMark is to generate a watermarked RIR \(\hat{h}\) that is perceptually similar to the original \(h\), where \(h\) denotes the time-domain representation of \(H\).
+First, an encoder consumes a reference reverberant waveform and produces a fixed-length latent embedding.
+This embedding serves as a compact representation of the acoustic environment, avoiding explicit estimation of variable-length RIR waveforms.
+Next, the message embedding \(M(m)\) is merged with the RIR embedding to generate the watermarked RIR \(\hat{h}\).
+This process is constrained by both perceptual similarity and watermark detection accuracy.

-where \(E\) denotes the RIR encoder, \(G\) the RIR generator, and \(m\) the embedded watermark. \(P(\cdot)\) represents a perceptual evaluation of the acoustic environment, and \(D(\cdot)\) is the watermark decoder applied to the generated reverberant signal \(Y' = \mathrm{STFT}(x' * \hat{h})\), with \(*\) denoting convolution.
+where \(E\) denotes the RIR encoder, \(W\) the watermarker, and \(G\) the RIR generator. \(P(\cdot)\) represents a perceptual evaluation of the acoustic environment, and \(D(\cdot)\) is the watermark detector applied to the generated reverberant signal \(Y' = \mathrm{STFT}(x' * \hat{h})\), with \(*\) denoting convolution.